WarDragon3399/Web-Translator-Notepad/README.md

 ## 🛡️ Philosophy
 This project wasn’t planned on paper.
-It started as a personal tool built after 2020 to solve real needs, then expanded with features useful to everyday users.
+It started as a personal tool built to solve real needs of my own work, then expanded with features useful to everyday users.

 - No APIs
 - No PHP burden